-Be attentive while taking hot water bath as you can end-up hurting your airways with steam
+Be attentive while taking a hot water bath, as you can end up hurting your airways with steam.

 Relaxing in a hot water bath helps in relaxing muscles and relieves aches and pains

-Add one teaspoon of salt n a glass of warm water and garble it as often as possible.
-It is preferable to gargle on empty stomach.
+Add one teaspoon of salt n a glass of warm water and gargle it as often as possible.
+It is preferable to gargle on an empty stomach.
 Wash your mouth with plain water.

 In addition to medications and nutrients, hydration and sleep are equally important.
-Drink lots of water as it keeps you hydrated and expulsion of toxins from the body.
+Drink lots of water to keep you hydrated and expel toxins from the body.

-A hydrated body has better efficiency to fight infections.
+A hydrated body has better efficiency in fighting infections.
 In people suffering from bronchitis (both chronic and acute), coughing causes excessive sleep disturbance.
 Try to take plenty of sleep as rest allows your body to repair and fight back.